-Summer is definitely not the best time to visit Badlands National Park, but even with crazy heat and thunderstorms, I’m glad we went.
-For us, it was summer or nothing, which seems to be the case for most visitors.
+Summer is definitely not the best time to visit Badlands National Park, but even with crazy heat and thunderstorms, I’m glad we went in the summer.
 July is the busiest month, followed by August and then June.

 If you can choose any time at all to visit, go with May or September, when you’ll experience relatively mild temperatures and fewer crowds.
-It will be warmer and drier in September, which would be my choice if I had one.
+It will be warmer and drier in September, which would be my top choice.

 How Much Does it Cost to Get into Badlands National Park?

 The Badlands National Park entrance fee for a vehicle and all of its occupants is $30 and good for seven days.

 If you are traveling to more than one national park, I’d recommend buying the America the Beautiful Pass for $80.
 It’s good for a year and gets you into all national parks in the United States.
 You can buy the pass at any national park or at REI.
 If you do buy the pass online from REI, they will donate 10% of the proceeds to the National Park Foundation.